-Also on August 22, 2014, the Company announced a private placement of 10 million units at a price of 0.05 to raise \$500,000.
-Each unit is comprised of a share and a two-year warrant to purchase a share at 0.10.
-There is a warrant acceleration clause that states that should the share price trade at or above 0.12 for a period of 10 consecutive days, the warrant holder would have 20 days to exercise the warrant.
-The private placement closed on October 10, 2014 and was oversubscribed with 11 million units being sold for proceeds of \$550,000.
+On August 24, 2015 the Company announced a private placement of 10 million units at a price of 0.08 to raise \$800,000.
+Each unit is comprised of a share and a five-year warrant to purchase a share at 0.15.
+There is a warrant acceleration clause that states that should the share price trade at or above 0.175 for a period of 10 consecutive days, at the discretion of the Company, the warrant holder would have 20 days to exercise the warrant.